dotnet/designs/accepted/2021/net6.0-tfms/net6.0-tfms.md

 ### Why did we make `net6.0-maccatalyst` compatible with the existing Xamarin TFMs?

-It's true that for native code existing binaries largely don't work in Mac Catalyst and that developers are generally expected to recompile.
+It's true that for native code existing binaries don't work in Mac Catalyst and that developers are generally expected to recompile.
 However, the Xamarin team believes that enough managed code would just work that makes this compat relationship useful.
 This follows the principle of the .NET Framework